• Home

 Please reach us at if you cannot find an answer to your question.

-SCIENCE Dog Training, LLC is a company that believes in using Force Free techniques, like games, to address real life issues while also helping the owner and pup's relationship, bonding, and improving the mental health of the pup.
+SCIENCE Dog Training, LLC is a company that believes in using Positive reinforcement and Force Free techniques, like games, to address real life issues while also helping the owner and pup's relationship, bonding, and improving the mental health of the pup.

 SCIENCE stands for a lot of my values in teaching and dog training.